Agarrovi1/ios-unit-1-review-lab/README.md

 let edgar = Giant(name: "Edgar", weight: 520.0, homePlanet: "Earth")
 let jason = edgar
 jason.name = "Jason"

+//edgar.name will be "Jason", jason.name = "Jason" since class is a reference type both will be changed when jason was changed
 ```

 ## Question 7